Indian Arrows: 2012–13 season

 The All India Football Federation signed Australian Arthur Papas as the new head coach of the India U23 and Pailan Arrows on 24 May 2012.
-Papas came after coaching his former club Oakleigh Cannons FC to the 2011 Victorian Premier League runners-up title.
+Papas came after coaching his former club Oakleigh Cannons to the 2011 Victorian Premier League runners-up title.

 Disbanding

 On 29 August 2013, it was announced that Pailan Arrows had been disbanded by the All India Football Federation as Pailan Group could not financially support the team.

 Revival as Indian Arrows (2017–2022)

 After successful hosting of 2017 FIFA U-17 World Cup, AIFF revived the project as Indian Arrows with the aim of giving regular game time to U–17 world cup players as a team, and fielded the team in 2017–18 I-League.
 They were immune from relegation.
 Despite being praised for their competitive showings in 2017–18 I-League season, they finished bottom of the league with 15 points from 18 games.
 In the 2018–19 I League, with six wins and three drews, the Arrows finished eighth in the table among 11 teams.
 They qualified for the 2019 Super Cup by defeating Kerala Blasters 2–0.
 Due to the Coronavirus pandemic, the 2019–20 season was cancelled after 16 matches and the Arrows were placed at the bottom.
 In the 2021–21 I League season, they were placed tenth in the league.